tezos/tezos-mirror/docs/introduction/howtouse.rst

 ::

    tezos-client transfer 0 from alice to id --arg '"world"' \
-                                            --gas-limit 1475 \
+                                            --gas-limit 11375 \
                                             --storage-limit 46

 A baker is more likely to include an operation with lower gas and storage limits because it takes less resources to execute so it is in the best interest of the user to pick limits that are as close as possible to the actual use.
+In this case, you may have to specify some fees as the baker is expecting some for the resources usage.
+Otherwise, you can force a low fee operation using the `--force-low-fee`, with the risk that no baker will include it.

 More test contracts can be found in directory :src:`src/bin_client/test/contracts/`.